Top 10 Things to do in the Whitsunday Islands

 3: Go snorkelling over the fringing coral reefs of the Great Barrier Reef.

 The fringing coral reefs dotted around the tranquil bays around the Whitsunday Islands are full of coral and marine life.
 You’ve probably read/watched various reports and documentaries on coral and marine life – so now’s your chance to get in the water and put your knowledge to the test!
 Snorkel calmly through the tropical waters.
 Slowly, watch as the fish emerge from their coral hideaways to say hello to the other fish.
 Some inquisitive fish may come up close to say hello to you too.
 However, most are shy and will stay within the shelter of their home.
 Take a close look at the amazing coral formations too.
 Spend a moment to notice how intricate and delicate they are.
 You’ll feel like David Attenborough’s sidekick when you finally leave the water!

 4: Try your skills at sailing.

 Sailing can be an adrenaline rush of a sport, or a relaxed ‘champagne sailing’ pastime depending on the winds and the boat.
-If you fancy testing the extremes of a racing yacht, jump aboard a well decorated maxi racing yacht such as Boomerang or Siska.
+If you fancy testing the extremes of a racing yacht, jump aboard a well decorated maxi racing yacht such as Siska.
 Alternatively, if you’re more into letting the breeze carry you gently through the water, try out Whitsunday Adventurer or Whitsunday Blue.
 Either way, you can lend a hand to the crew, or sit back and watch as the wind takes control and the noise of the engine disappears.

 5: Spend a night on the water.